Panama Ocean Month 2024: 70+ Conservation Activities Transform Coastal Communities for Expats

 Expert Insights

-“Panama's Ocean Month represents an unprecedented opportunity for expat residents to meaningfully engage with local communities while contributing to environmental protection that directly benefits their chosen lifestyle and property investments.”
+“Panama's Ocean Month represents an unprecedented opportunity for expat residents to meaningfully engage with local communities while contributing to environmental protection that directly benefits their chosen lifestyle and property investments.
+The beauty of these programs is how they create natural bridges between international residents and Panamanian families through shared values and hands-on collaboration.”

 — Austin Hess, COO of DoPanama

-“The collaborative nature of these conservation efforts—spanning government, private sector, and community organizations—creates exactly the kind of sustainable development framework that attracts environmentally conscious expats to Panama.”
+“The collaborative nature of these conservation efforts—spanning government, private sector, and community organizations—creates exactly the kind of sustainable development framework that attracts environmentally conscious expats to Panama.
+When clients ask me what makes Panama different from other retirement destinations, I point to initiatives like Ocean Month that demonstrate genuine commitment to protecting the natural assets that make coastal living here so extraordinary.”

 — Austin Hess, COO of DoPanama